 Connections should be made by plugging power cables equipped with series 16 taper nose 400A/600V cam lock plugs into the cam lock receptacles.
 Secure the connection by rotating the plug a 1/2 turn to the right.
-The lug door is equipped with safety interlock switches that will trip the main circuit breaker and disable the voltage regulator, dropping the generator output to residual voltage, if the door is opened while the unit is operating.

 Figure 7-1.
 Cam Lock Connections